2024 United States presidential election in North Carolina: Analysis

+Georgia and North Carolina were among the few states in the country to have many counties swing leftward in 2024.

-Although a Southern Bible Belt state, North Carolina has been competitive since the late 2000s – a trend primarily attributed to population growth – as the state has been narrowly decided in every presidential election by less than a 4% margin since 2008, when Barack Obama very narrowly carried the state and became the only Democratic presidential candidate to do so since Jimmy Carter of neighboring Georgia in 1976.
+Although a Southern Bible Belt state, North Carolina has been competitive since the late 2000s – a trend primarily attributed to urban population growth – as the state has been narrowly decided in every presidential election by less than a 4% margin since 2008, when Barack Obama very narrowly carried the state and became the only Democratic presidential candidate to do so since Jimmy Carter of neighboring Georgia in 1976.
 However, Republicans have won every single federal statewide race in North Carolina since 2010.
 It flipped back into the GOP column in 2012 and has been narrowly won by Republican nominee Donald Trump in the past two cycles.
-This presidential election marks the first time since 2012 that the winning candidate won the election with an absolute majority of the vote.

 Trump's margin of victory was more than double that of his 2020 margin, though it was slightly less than his 2016 margin.
 The state had one of the smallest swings in the nation from 2020 to 2024, shifting rightward by 1.9%, smaller than all other swing states except Wisconsin (which swung by 1.5%).
-North Carolina was among 23 states where Harris posted a better margin than Hillary Clinton in 2016.
-(Note: The other states were Alaska, Oregon, Washington, Montana, Wyoming, Colorado, South Dakota, Minnesota, Nebraska, Kansas, Oklahoma, Missouri, Indiana, Georgia, Virginia, West Virginia, Maryland, Delaware, Connecticut, Maine, Vermont, and New Hampshire.)
+North Carolina was one of only six states where Harris received more raw votes than Biden in 2020.
+(Note: The other five states were Georgia, Maine, Nevada, Utah, and Wisconsin.)
 This marked the fifth consecutive election where North Carolina was decided by less than 5%, the longest ongoing such streak out of any state.
 Trump became the first Republican to win the White House without carrying New Hanover County since Dwight D. Eisenhower in 1956.
 This is the first time since 2008 that the state voted for the winner of the national popular vote.
 Anson County voted Republican for the first time since 1972 and Pasquotank County since 1988.
+North Carolina was among 23 states where Harris posted a better margin than Hillary Clinton in 2016.
+(Note: The other states were Alaska, Oregon, Washington, Montana, Wyoming, Colorado, South Dakota, Minnesota, Nebraska, Kansas, Oklahoma, Missouri, Indiana, Georgia, Virginia, West Virginia, Maryland, Delaware, Connecticut, Maine, Vermont, and New Hampshire.)

-Potentially due to the effects of Hurricane Helene, Western North Carolina was one of the few areas of the country to swing towards the Democrats between 2020 and 2024.
-Despite over 90% of American counties shifting toward Trump during this time period, ten counties in the region bucked this trend and supported Harris to a greater extent than Joe Biden.
+Potentially due to the effects of Hurricane Helene, Western North Carolina was one of the few areas of the country to swing towards the Democrats between 2020 and 2024, along with counties in Georgia in the Piedmont Atlantic megaregion.
+Despite around 90% of American counties shifting toward Trump during this time period, ten counties in the region bucked this trend and supported Harris to a greater extent than Joe Biden.

-Although Harris lost the state--no Democratic presidential nominee has won it since 2008--down-ballot statewide North Carolina Democrats won many of their races in the 2024 North Carolina elections, likely helped by Harris' gains in many counties.
-These included the 2024 North Carolina gubernatorial election, the 2024 North Carolina lieutenant gubernatorial election, the 2024 North Carolina Attorney General election, the 2024 North Carolina Secretary of State election, Mo Green won the Superintendent of Public Instruction election, and the 2024 North Carolina Supreme Court election (which was won by just 734 votes).
+Although Harris lost the state, down-ballot statewide North Carolina Democrats concurrently outperformed her, partly due to state Attorney General Josh Stein winning the gubernatorial election in a landslide against controversial Lieutenant Governor Mark Robinson.